openfaas/openfaas.github.io/_posts/2020-08-28-openfaas-arkade.md

 ---
-title: "Why did the OpenFaaS community build arkade?"
+title: "Why did the OpenFaaS community build arkade and what's in it for you?"
 description: "The OpenFaaS community is building a tool for Kubernetes developers, learn how it can help you install OpenFaaS, along with complementary CLIs and applications to your cluster"
 date: 2020-08-13
-image: /images/2020-openfaas/arkade/briana.jpg
+image: /images/2020-openfaas-arkade/briana.jpg
 categories:
   - kubernetes
   - developers